The National Adult Educator Registry will be undergoing scheduled system maintenance from 23 to 31 March 2026.

 The Training and Adult Educator Professional Pathway (TAEPP) is developed by the Institute for Adult Learning (IAL) with the support of SkillsFuture Singapore (SSG) to further professionalise the Training and Adult Education (TAE) sector.
 The TAEPP provides a structured pathway for the skills development of Adult Educators (AEs) in delivering quality Continuing Education and Training (CET).

 The National Adult Educator Registry, under the TAEPP framework, serves as the national benchmark to ensure the quality of AEs.
-From 1 April 2026, AEs who wish to deliver SSG-supported training will be required to be on the Registry.
-The registration process for the AEs will commence from the fourth quarter of 2025.
-To maintain their Registry status, AEs must also complete at least 40 Continuing Professional Development (CPD) hours and 80 practice hours every two years.
+From 1st Apr 2026 , AEs who wish to deliver SSG-supported training will be required to be on the Registry.

 Objectives of TAEPP